Sage-Bionetworks-Challenges/challenge-analysis-old/README.md

 # Challenge Analysis Template
 A template project for post-challenge analysis with template R markdown files describing important analyses.

+## The Template Challenge
+You should insert the name and description of your Challenge here, with a link to the Challenge project.

+## Post-challenge analyses

+This table captures all of the post challenge analysis and allows anyone visiting the repo to easily find the analyses.
+If you are using R or JuPyteR notebooks, you should knit them to html and push them to Github so that they can be displayed on github.io.
+In order to set this up, you should enable Github Pages in the Settings for your project, and configure it to use the `gh-pages` branch as source.
+Once you've done this, any `html` files in the `gh-pages` branch will be rendered on github.io.

 |analysis|description|
 |--|--|